 The Marker Hotel Named One of the Best Workplaces in Ireland

-Charlie Sheil, General Manager of The Marker Hotel, said, “After entering the awards for the first time last year, we are delighted that The Marker Hotel has been recognised as one of the Best Workplaces in Ireland.
+Charlie Sheil, General Manager of The Marker Hotel, said, “After entering the awards for the first time three years ago, we are delighted that The Marker Hotel has been recognised as one of the Best Workplaces in Ireland for 2017, 2018 & 2019.
 Our team works tirelessly each day to deliver a five star service to our guests and, in return, we are committed to providing our employees with a workplace where they enjoy working and have pride in what they do.”
 Kevin McGillycuddy, of Brehon Capital Partners said “I’ve had the great fortune of working with Charlie and his team through the development, opening and ongoing operations of The Marker Hotel.
 This prestgious award is a testament to their unwavering professionalism, creativity and dedication, and to have received this award in such a short period of time is exemplary.”